andreif3112/Airline-Rewards-System-Java/README.md

 <pre>
 Each line in the text file contains passenger and flight data.
+The entire file contains data for a single year.
-The data in each line is and <b>MUST</b> be structured in a certain way:
+The data in each line is and <b>MUST</b> be structured a certain way:
 <br>
 &emsp;&emsp;[Passenger ID]&emsp;<b>space</b>&emsp;[Flight Cancelled]&emsp;<b>space</b>&emsp; [Passenger Complained]
 <br>